moiseevigor/moiseevigor.github.io/_posts/2015-05-18-apache2-ah01630-client-denied-by-server-configuration.markdown

 Allow from all
 {% endhighlight %}

-the new way of describing the access permitions is reduced to one line
+the new way to describe the access permitions is reduced to just one line

 {% highlight bash %}
 Require all granted